 While many public health officials and healthcare providers view reducing sodium intake as the primary strategy to lower blood pressure, a 2010 expert Roundtable indicates that strategies that encourage lifestyle modifications could yield better results.

 IFIC convened the Roundtable discussion with 10 leaders in the fields of chronic disease, food science, nutrition, communications, public health and public policy to discuss a comprehensive diet and lifestyle approach to blood pressure management.
 The experts agreed that meeting government sodium intake recommendations (1500 mg/d) is challenging, but emphasizing a holistic approach that focuses on positive messaging and strategies like weight management, eating more fruits and vegetables, engaging in physical activity and moderating alcohol intake is needed to manage high blood pressure and reduce the risk of cardiovascular disease.

-This peer-reviewed article appeared in the 2012 July/August issue of Nutrition Today and is now availabe for a FREE download via the link above!
+This peer-reviewed article appeared in the 2012 July/August issue of Nutrition Today.
+The final peer-reviewed manuscript is now availabe for download via the link above!

 IOM Committee Report on Sodium Intake in Populations

 Americans consume more sodium than is recommended.
 Current estimates say that the average American consumes about 3,400 milligrams (mg) per day, or about 1.5 times the 2,300 mg that is recommended for healthy individuals.
 Reducing the amount of sodium in the American diet is a primary focus for a key public health initiative to lower blood pressure as a means to reduce risk for cardiovascular disease (CVD) across the population.
 Emerging evidence, however, suggests that low sodium intakes may increase health risks, especially in certain populations.